COMP2150-24s1/level-design-assessment-Champ85/README.md

 ![Level Map Section 2](DocImages/LevelMapSection2.png)
 ### 3.4.
 Level Map – Section 3
 ![Level Map Section 3](DocImages/LevelMapSection3.png)

 ## 4. Iterative Design (~400 words)
-//Reflect on how iterative design helped to improve your level.
-Additional prototypes and design artefacts should be included to demonstrate that you followed an iterative design process (e.g. pictures of paper prototypes, early grey-boxed maps, additional storyboards of later gameplay sequences, etc.).
-You can also use this section to justify design changes made in Unity after you drew your level design maps shown in section 3.

-//You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

 The iterative design process was used throughout implementing the game.
 Every encounter was prototyped and tested individually before adding it to the molecule diagram and creating the whole level.
 This helped by allowing me to determine what ideas worked with the given mechanics in addition to what was too hard and frustrating for the player and what was not.
 It also helped me come up with ideas for new encounters to fill in the blanks of my design.
 The molecule diagram was also developed iteratively as new ideas were developed, and level design concepts were learnt and applied.
 For example, below is a draft for the second encounter in section 3.
 It involved activating bridges which dropped pushable block onto the acid for the player to use as stepping stones, but this did not work when I attempted to implement it in Unity because the switch was too far away and the roof was too low for the player to be able to see the blocks and have enough jumping room.
 I instead compromised by using a single moving platform in the final design.